NATURE OF WORK

-An employee in this class constructs, modifies, or repairs heating, ventilation, and air conditioning equipment and environmental control systems.
-This employee may serve as the technical expert in one or more areas of the heating, ventilation, and air conditioning fields.
+An employee in this class constructs, modifies, or repairs heating, ventilation and air conditioning equipment, refrigeration units and environmental control systems.
+This employee will serve as a service technician for our School Food Service Program and will assist other maintenance staff as directed.
+This employee may serve as the technical expert in one or more areas of the refrigeration, heating, ventilation, and air conditioning fields.
 Employees at this level review the heating and cooling requirements and make recommendations to achieve optimum system effectiveness and efficiency.
 The employee is expected to resolve most problems.
 Errors may or may not be quickly revealed, and they may result in inefficient and potentially dangerous situations.

 Overhauls large reciprocal, absorption, and centrifugal compressors.

 Troubleshoots and repairs complex chiller or control problems, determines parts needed and work procedures.

 Analyzes HVAC System requirements recommending new systems or modifications.

 Repairs, installs and maintains refrigeration units for cafeterias.